godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`bool<class_bool>` **rendering/rendering_device/fallback_to_d3d12** = ``true`` :ref:`🔗<class_ProjectSettings_property_rendering/rendering_device/fallback_to_d3d12>`

-If ``true``, the forward renderer will fall back to Direct3D 12 if Vulkan is not supported.
+If ``true``, the Forward+ renderer will fall back to Direct3D 12 if Vulkan is not supported.
 The fallback is always attempted regardless of this setting if Vulkan driver support was disabled at compile time.

 \ **Note:** This setting is implemented only on Windows.